noiseprotocol/noise_spec/noise.md

 If Alice inititates a `Noise_IK` handshake with Bob, Bob might initiate a `Noise_XX_fallback` handshake.

-Note also that encrypted data sent in the first `Noise_IK` message is susceptible to replay attacks.
-Also, if the responder's static private key is compromised, `Noise_IK` initial messages can be decrypted and/or forged.

-To distinguish these patterns, each handshake message will be preceded by a `type` byte:
+To distinguish these patterns, each handshake message could be preceded by a `type` byte (see Section 11):

  * If `type == 0` in the initiator's first message then the initiator is performing a `Noise_XX` handshake.